shubhra012/shubhra012/README.md

-- 👋 Hi, I’m Shubhra Jain.
+- 👋 Hey I’m Shubhra!
 - 🎓 I’m currently pursuing my undergrad in computer science with specialization in Artificial Intelligence.
 - 🌱 I'm a passionate and dedicated individual with a strong interest in exploring and working with new and emerging technologies!
 - 💻 Currently learning web development.